 When filing your appeal, you need to file by mail, email, fax, or telephone.
 All appeals must be done in writing and must be filed within 30 days after the determination.
-Call 1-800-232-4762 to learn more about this process.

 Wait at least two weeks to receive your hearing notice.
 This will contain a variety of information, including the day of the hearing, the location, the type of hearing (in-person or telephone), the issues being decided, and instructions for the hearing.

 Prepare by gathering evidence, including written notes, eyewitnesses, and remembrances of verbal warnings by your employer.
 Written information (such as a description of why you were let go) are crucial for proving your case, though witnesses are also essential.

 If necessary, you can contact the Hearing Officer to request a subpoena of witnesses.
 This requires including their name and the reason they are so important to your case.
 Your witnesses must then testify on your behalf.

 One witness testifying a specific fact relevant to your case is enough: multiple witnesses should cover multiple angles of the case.
 Repetitive witnesses who simply testify the same thing as another will be dismissed.

 All documents must be sent to the Appeal Tribunal for approval before the trial either by mail or fax to the addresses and numbers indicated below.
 Send copies, not the original documents.